woodyp/woodyp.info/Woody_Pewitt_cv.md

 #### Director of Application Architecture, 2013 - 2014

 Defined and advanced the strategic vision for application development and integration technologies, managed the portfolio of development assets (platforms and tools) from selection to adoption and through retirement, documented and facilitated their appropriate use, and provided design consulting services.
 Lead the definition, development, maintenance, and adoption of the company's application architecture strategy and the application enterprise-level road map.
 Manage budget, issues, risks, and people to accomplish goals.
-Led IT and development maturity process within the organization, implemented corporate standard Software Development Life Cycle (SDLC) to bring constant visibility to the business, and deliver available quality software providing measurable value to the business.
+Led IT and development maturity process within the organization, implemented corporate standard Software Development Life Cycle (SDLC) to bring constant visibility to the business, and delivered quality software providing measurable value to the business.

 ### Telerik